p0/claude-code-prompts/tools/Task.md

 Launch a new agent to handle complex, multi-step tasks autonomously.

+The Task tool launches specialized agents (subprocesses) that autonomously handle complex tasks.
+Each agent type has specific capabilities and tools available to it.

 Available agent types and the tools they have access to:
 - general-purpose: General-purpose agent for researching complex questions, searching for code, and executing multi-step tasks.
 When you are searching for a keyword or file and are not confident that you will find the right match in the first few tries use this agent to perform the search for you.
 (Tools: *)
 - statusline-setup: Use this agent to configure the user's Claude Code status line setting.
 (Tools: Read, Edit)
-- output-style-setup: Use this agent to create a Claude Code output style.
-(Tools: Read, Write, Edit, Glob, Grep)
 - Explore: Fast agent specialized for exploring codebases.
 Use this when you need to quickly find files by patterns (eg. "src/components/**/*.tsx"), search code for keywords (eg. "API endpoints"), or answer questions about the codebase (eg. "how do API endpoints work?").
 When calling this agent, specify the desired thoroughness level: "quick" for basic searches, "medium" for moderate exploration, or "very thorough" for comprehensive analysis across multiple locations and naming conventions.
-(Tools: Glob, Grep, Read, Bash)
+(Tools: All tools)
 - Plan: Fast agent specialized for exploring codebases.
 Use this when you need to quickly find files by patterns (eg. "src/components/**/*.tsx"), search code for keywords (eg. "API endpoints"), or answer questions about the codebase (eg. "how do API endpoints work?").
 When calling this agent, specify the desired thoroughness level: "quick" for basic searches, "medium" for moderate exploration, or "very thorough" for comprehensive analysis across multiple locations and naming conventions.
-(Tools: Glob, Grep, Read, Bash)
+(Tools: All tools)

 When using the Task tool, you must specify a subagent_type parameter to select which agent type to use.

-When NOT to use the Agent tool:
+When NOT to use the Task tool:
-- If you want to read a specific file path, use the Read or Glob tool instead of the Agent tool, to find the match more quickly
+- If you want to read a specific file path, use the Read or Glob tool instead of the Task tool, to find the match more quickly
 - If you are searching for a specific class definition like "class Foo", use the Glob tool instead, to find the match more quickly
-- If you are searching for code within a specific file or set of 2-3 files, use the Read tool instead of the Agent tool, to find the match more quickly
+- If you are searching for code within a specific file or set of 2-3 files, use the Read tool instead of the Task tool, to find the match more quickly
 - Other tasks that are not related to the agent descriptions above

 Usage notes:
 - Launch multiple agents concurrently whenever possible, to maximize performance; to do that, use a single message with multiple tool uses
 - When the agent is done, it will return a single message back to you.
 The result returned by the agent is not visible to the user.
 To show the user the result, you should send a text message back to the user with a concise summary of the result.
-- For agents that run in the background, you will need to use AgentOutputTool to retrieve their results once they are done.
-You can continue to work while async agents run in the background - when you need their results to continue you can use AgentOutputTool in blocking mode to pause and wait for their results.
 - Each agent invocation is stateless.
 You will not be able to send additional messages to the agent, nor will the agent be able to communicate with you outside of its final report.
 Therefore, your prompt should contain a highly detailed task description for the agent to perform autonomously and you should specify exactly what information the agent should return back to you in its final and only message to you.
 - The agent's outputs should generally be trusted
 - Clearly tell the agent whether you expect it to write code or just to do research (search, file reads, web fetches, etc.), since it is not aware of the user's intent